hackclub/hackclub/workshops/javascript_typing_test/README.md

 const invalidKeys = 'F1 F2 F3 F4 F5 F6 F7 F8 F9 F10 F11 F12 Escape Tab CapsLock Shift Control Alt Meta ArrowLeft ArrowRight ArrowDown ArrowUp Enter'.split(
     ' ',
 );
 const text = 'Hello there!
 I hope your day is going well.
 Thanks for trying out my typing test.
-Did you know that this project was actually made for Hackclub?
-Hackclub is a worldwide, student led coding club for teens that strives to provide a comfortable and educational place to collaborate with others!';
+Did you know that this project was actually made for Hack Club?
+Hack Club is a worldwide, student led coding club for teens that strives to provide a comfortable and educational place to collaborate with others!';
 const textArr = text.split('');
 const htmlArr = textArr.map((item, index, array) => {
     if (item === ' ') {